Graeme Simsion’s The Rosie Result is a pitch-perfect conclusion to a much loved, and groundbreaking, fictional series. Read my full review.

 About the Author, Graeme Simsion

 Graeme Simsion is a Melbourne-based novelist and screenwriter.
 The Rosie Project was the 2014 ABIA Book of the Year and has sold more than a million copies worldwide.
 The sequel, The Rosie Effect, is also a bestseller, with worldwide sales approaching one million.
 Graeme’s screenplay for The Rosie Project is in development with Sony Pictures and The Best of Adam Sharp is in development with Toni Collette’s Vocab Films.
-Graeme co-wrote Two Steps Forward (2017) with his wife, Anne Buist.
+Graeme co-wrote Two Steps Forward (2017) and Two Steps Onward (2021) with his wife, Anne Buist.

 This review counts towards my participation in the Aussie Author Challenge 2019.